Chicago/open-data-annual-report-2013/README.md

 !['Screenshot of Open Data Annual Report 2013'](img/report_screenshot.png)

 The website that powers this report is a fork of @codeforamerica [Annual Report](http://github.com/codeforamerica/annual).
-Open Source helped make this possible.
+Open Source helped make this possible!

 Install
 -------